The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proofs of Theorems on Unbounded Operators on Graphs

-Now suppose that $A\in\hat\Omega$ and let $D_{f,n}(A)\leq c_n$.
-The following shows that we can construct the required sequence $\gamma_n(z,A)$, each function output requiring finitely many arithmetic operations and comparisons of the corresponding input information.
+Now suppose that $A\in\hat\Omega$ (recall that $\hat\Omega$ is the class of all $A\in\mathcal{C}(l^2(\mathbb{N}))$ with non-empty spectrum such that (1) and (2) from \S \ref{gen_unbd} hold) and let $D_{f,n}(A)\leq c_n$.
+The following shows that we can construct the required sequence $\gamma_n(z,A)$.
+Each function output requires only finitely many arithmetic operations and comparisons of the corresponding input information.

 \begin{theorem} Let $A\in\hat\Omega$ and define the function

 We can compute $\tilde{\gamma}_n$ up to precision $1/n$ using finitely many arithmetic operations and comparisons.
 We call this approximation $\hat{\gamma}_n$ and set